gskielian/PNG-2-CIFAR10/README.md

 # Usage

-1\. place png's inside respective classes in the `classes` directory
+1\. place png's inside respective classes in the `classes` directory, (optionally assign names in `batches.meta.txt`)

 2\. run the following to convert each of these pngs (must be in their class directory) to 32x32 pixels